CSRF is one of the most known web application vulnerabilities, but, it could be pretty hard to understand it deeply.

 Persistent sessions are the sessions that survive the closing of the browser, try to imagine the “remember me” function we can find on many websites.

-Obviously, there are some storage methods, like the one with arrays, that can be incompatible with this kind of session.
+There are some storage methods, like the one with arrays, that can be incompatible with this kind of session.

 What is a CSRF attack?